Don’t Toss That Wine Cork in the Trash Just Yet!

-You may be unable to turn water into wine, but you can turn the corks from your empty wine bottles into 13 useful things.
-Read on to find out how.
+You may be unable to turn water into wine, but you *can* turn those old corks into something useful.

 It’s an idea that’s as old as Tom Sawyer, but worth remembering: you can use corks as substitute fishing bobbers.
 Drive a staple into the top of the cork, then pull the staple out just a bit so you can slide your fishing line through it.